 Software licensing models are generally designed by licensing geeks like yours truly and I don’t believe we are trying to entrap you.
 We think we’ve built a licensing model that’s fair for both the consumer and the software vendor and we release it into the market.
 Then a combination of new technology in terms of new ways to deploy/consume coupled with highly technical people breaks the model.
 In the past, technology like terminal services or remote desktop have been highly disruptive to existing licensing models.
 Today licensing models need to contend with virtualization, VDI, Active Directory, and cloud among others.

 What’s the Worst That Could Happen?

 In the past, most software vendors didn’t target accidental access specifically in an audit or a Software Asset Management engagement.
 It may have been brought up as a negotiation tactic but it wasn’t targeted.
 A common tactic we are now seeing is that they approach you and request that you conduct an internal assessment which seems benign on the surface.
 Usually one of the questions in their site survey document asks if you use virtualization technologies in your environment.
 Once you confirm that you have virtual environments they will frequently shift the engagement into a more formal audit.

 This last year I’ve observed multiple vendors who have targeted this to attempt to drive large compliance settlements.
 This issue popped up enough this year that we wrote an article warning about this risk.
 In the example used in our article the potential gap was in the hundreds of millions of dollars.

 This year we also explored the issue of SAP Indirect Access which is similar in that they are targeting what I will call non traditional users for whom it was assumed that licenses were not required.
 The contracts are vague but courts in Europe have ruled in SAP’s favor and it has resulted in penalties in the hundreds of millions of dollars.
-We recorded a webinar about this issue:

 What Can I Do About it?